-You will be treated as a filmmaker from day one, and will make a variety of films that will challenge you to discover a voice of your own.
-You will attend college between two and four days a week and will be expected to complete additional work at home.
-The two-year course is equivalent to 3 A-Levels and is worth up to 168 UCAS points (Triple Distinction*) or 144 UCAS points (Triple Distinction).
-UCAS have recently changed the UCAS Tariff from September 2017 so they could include more qualifications.
-The new Tariff points are lower than the original Tariff points but the value remains the same, as universities will just use lower Tariff numbers in their entry requirements than in previous years.
+You will be treated as a filmmaker from day one, making a variety of films that challenge you to discover a voice of your own.
+You will attend college between three and four days a week and complete additional work at home.
+The two-year course is equivalent to 3x A-Levels and worth up to 168 UCAS points.

 Practical film production and skills workshops are key to the teaching of this course, supported with a range of presentations and written assignments.
 You will work on numerous extended projects, both as an individual and in a small crew.
 By the end of the course, you will have the knowledge you need to push your filmmaking forward.

 Over the last three years, Kendal College film students have worked on projects for Lakes International Comic Art Festival, Kendal Mountain Festival, Kendal Food Festival, Lakeland Climbing Centre, Lakeland Plastics, Brathay, Fix The Fells, Croppers, Lakes Alive, Queen Katherine School, South Lakes Foyer, Wheelbase and more-we have also supplied students to work on productions for the University of York and the BBC.
 Our learners' films have been selected at national film festivals, and we also offer a residential trip each year.